lmarsbrown/STRIPS/README.md

  <tr>
     <td>maxExpectedCycles</td>
     <td>Integer</td>
     <td>To improve performance, only a certain number of nodes are kept.
 The number of nodes kept is defined by this parameter.
-When left blank it will default to the step limit</td>
+When left blank it will default to the cycle limit</td>
 </tr>

 </table>